adamgoose/rancher-certificates/README.md

 We have configured this bash script (`/etc/letsencrypt.sh/config.sh`) to call our CLI tool (NodeJS) as a "hook", which uploads the provided certificate to Rancher.
 To learn more about this CLI, try `sslizer --help`.

+When calling the `sslizer` command LetsEncrypt is passing us the following CLI arguments:

+    sslizer deploy_cert {your_domain.com} {path to privkey} {path to cert} {path to fullchain}

+The "fullchain" file provided includes the certificate *and* the chain certificate.
+Rancher only accepts the certificate and chain certificates to be separated into two different fields.
+Thus, when `sslizer deploy_cert` is invoked, we remove the string `full` from the provided path.
+This provides us with the "chain" only, albeit wonky.

 ## Roadmap

 - [x] Use LetsEncrypt default paths.